-Using this method combined with the Element::next method, the list model can be
+Using this method combined with the Element::next method, the list model can be traversed manually.
+This is handy in situations where the list-model elements are visited via recursive function calls instead of a for_each loop.

 Genode List_model destroy_all_elements

 Remove all elements from the data model method template

 Template argument

 POLICY typename

 Argument

-policy POLICY &amp;
+policy POLICY &

-This method should be called at the destruction time of the List\model.
+This method should be called at the destruction time of the List_model.